Volkswagen Golf GTI (MK8) Carbon Ceramic Brakes Upgrade

 Street behavior

-With the correct StopFlex pad pairing, cold braking remains normal even in low temperatures, and normal-temperature friction can exceed 0.4μ.
+With the correct STOPFLEX pad pairing, cold braking remains normal even around -20°C on the first stop, and normal-temperature friction can exceed 0.4μ.
 That supports strong pedal feel without making the car frustrating in traffic or on the first stop of the day.

 Rotor lifespan

-For street use without track driving, StopFlex states rotor life can reach about 250,000 to 300,000 km.
-Mixed street and track use will reduce that, but the expected service life still compares very favorably with typical steel rotors.
+For street use without track driving, STOPFLEX states rotor life can reach about 250,000 to 300,000 km.
+Mixed street and track use will reduce that, but expected service life still compares very favorably with typical steel rotors.

-A practical point for buyers considering a custom front brake conversion: a separate master cylinder upgrade is typically not required for this application, though the complete hydraulic package should always be confirmed as part of the build.
+A practical point for buyers considering a custom front brake conversion on the MK8 GTI: a separate master cylinder upgrade is typically not required for this application, though the complete hydraulic package should always be confirmed as part of the build.

 Volkswagen Golf GTI MK8 carbon ceramic brake FAQ

-Why choose AP Racing 9665 plus StopFlex instead of a standard big brake kit?
+Why choose AP Racing CP9665 plus STOPFLEX instead of a standard big brake kit?

 Will this 380mm setup fit 19-inch wheels on a Golf GTI MK8?